cian-chambliss-personal/thingify/README.md

 - Above  (first shape is directly above second shape)
 - Below  (first shape is directly below second shape)
+- Above Corners (repeat second shape abobe at just the top corners)
+- Below Corners (repeat second shape below at just the bottom corners)
+- At Corners (repeat second shape at every corner)
+- At Top Corners (repeat second shape at just the top corners)
+- At Bottom Corners (repeat second shape at just the bottom corners)
+- At Sides (Duplicate along left/right side / mirroring on left).
+- On Edges (Duplicate second shape at center of every edge).
+- On Top Edges (Duplicate second shape at center of just the top edges).
+- On Bottom Edges (Duplicate second shape at center of just the bottom edges).
+- Above Edges (repeat second shape abobe at just the top edges)
+- Below Edges (repeat second shape below at just the bottom edges)
 - Left of (from shapes perspective, second shape is on left)
 - Right of (from shapes perspective, second shape is on right)
 - Behind (first shape is directly behind second shape)